MauroDataMapper/docs/docs/glossary/data-model/data-model.md

 	This defines whether the **Data Model** is a **Data Asset**, which contains existing data, or a **Data Standard**, which contains templates for data collection.

 * **Classifications**
-	These are effectively tags that you can apply to the **Data Model**.
+	These are effectively tags that you can apply to the **Data Model**, which will help users find this collection of data points.

 The above are all shown within the details panel, when the **Data Model** is selected in the **Model Tree**.